 Limiting refined sugars is hugely important.
 We know that eating a high-sugar diet fuels the less desirable gut bugs as well as causing big shifts in blood glucose.
 If your child needs something sweet choose fresh fruit, nut butters or coconut yoghurt.
 If you have the time to bake, use coconut sugar or manuka or raw honey over refined sugar, you can then over time modify the input amount to the least amount needed for a ‘sweet treat’

 We know many children do not enjoy fermented foods but try some simple inclusions such as cooking rice in bone broth or serving dinner with a bowl of miso soup.
 Try and avoid giving your child some of the many commercial cultured-dairy fermented products on the market as their high sugar content is counter-productive – even the ‘low sugar’ varieties.

 Giving your child a daily probiotic will help populate their gut with beneficial bacteria.
 The microbiota has a role to play in training the immune system to recognise the right pathogens to target.

-A probiotic that includes a prebiotic is ideal, look for one that has at least a cfu count over 1 billion (Akesi Probiotic+ Powders contain 10 billion cfu) and contain multiple probiotic species.
+A probiotic that includes a prebiotic is ideal, look for one that has at least a cfu count over 1 billion (Akesi Probiotic+ powders contain 10 billion good bacteria) and contain multiple probiotic species.

 Rich in antioxidants, elderberry has been utilised for many years as a nutritional supplement to reduce the severity of viral symptoms.
-Try giving your child 1 teaspoon of our Probiotic+ Elderberry Boost daily.
+Try giving your child 1 convenient sachet of our Probiotic+ Elderberry Boost daily.